-A class is a technique to group functions and data members and put them in a container so that they can be accessed later by using dot (.) operator.
+A class is a technique to group functions and data members and put them in a container so that they can be accessed later by using a dot (.) operator.
 Objects are the basic runtime entities of object-oriented programming.
 It defines the instance of a class.
-Objects get their variables and functions from classes and the class we will be creating are the templates made to create the object.
+Objects get their variables and functions from classes, and the class we will be creating are the templates made to create the object.

 - class: Classes are a user-defined data type that is used to encapsulate data and associated functions together.
 It also helps in binding data together into a single unit.

 - Data Member: A variable or memory location name that holds value to does a specific task within a program.

 - Member Function: They are the functions, usually a block of a code snippet that is written to re-use it.

 - Instance variable: A variable that is defined inside a method of a class.

 - Function Overloading: This technique is used to assign multiple tasks to a single function, and the tasks are performed based on the number of arguments or the type of argument the function has.

 - Operator Overloading: It is the technique of assigning multiple functions/tasks to a particular operator.